To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The Standard & Poor's 500 stock index ended the year up 13%, its best gain since 2009, mostly shrugging off the debt-related worries that dominated headlines during the year.

 Equity markets held up in the last two months of the year as well, expecting a resolution to head off $600-billion in spending cuts and tax hikes that could push the economy into recession if they stay in effect for long.
-While the deadline to avert the cliff was December 31, legislation can be formulated to retroactively prevent going over.

 The back-and-forth in recent weeks has primarily been of concern to businesses, where confidence has eroded.
 Some slowing in economic growth due to the impasse is expected, but that may play into the hands of value investors if the market corrects in coming months.